Herbert Lawrence: Military career

-Lawrence became General Officer Commanding 52nd (Lowland) Infantry Division at Gallipoli in September 1915 and during the evacuation at the end of 1915 he oversaw the withdrawal at Cape Helles beach.
+Just three months later, Lawrence was promoted again, this time to temporary major general, and became General Officer Commanding (GOC) 52nd (Lowland) Infantry Division, another TF formation, at Gallipoli in September 1915 and during the evacuation at the end of 1915 he oversaw the withdrawal at Cape Helles beach.
+He was promoted to major general on the Active List in November and to temporary lieutenant general in July 1916.
 In 1916 he returned to Egypt and achieved success at the Battle of Romani, but asked to be relieved of his command later in the year and was transferred to the 71st Home Service Division in England.

-In 1917 he was in France as commander of the 66th (2nd East Lancashire) Division, with whom he remained until made chief intelligence officer on Haig's staff in January 1918.
-He then took over from Sir Launcelot Kiggell as Chief of Staff in France and was promoted full general.
+In 1917 he was in France as commander of the 66th (2nd East Lancashire) Division, with whom he remained until made chief intelligence officer on Haig's staff on 22 January 1918.
+He then took over from Sir Launcelot Kiggell as chief of the general staff of the BEF in France, for which he was granted the temporary rank of lieutenant general while holding the appointment.
+After being made a permanent lieutenant general in June, was promoted to full general, which in June 1919 was made permanent.
+He relinquished the post of CGS in April 1919.

 Lawrence was made Knight Commander of the Order of the Bath in 1917 and Knight Grand Cross of the Order of the Bath in 1926.
-He also received, as well as other overseas honours, the Croix de Guerre and was made a Grand Officer of the Legion of Honour in 1919.
+He also received, as well as other overseas honours, the Croix de Guerre, was made a Commander of the Order of the Star of Roumania in September 1919, and was made a Grand Officer of the Legion of Honour in 1919.
 He was awarded the Army Distinguished Service Medal, the citation for which reads:

-In 1919 he was given the Colonelcy of the 21st (Empress of India's) Lancers, transferring after amalgamation to the 17th/21st Lancers, a position he held until 1938.
-From 1925 to 1932 he was also Colonel of the Manchester Regiment.
+In 1919 he was given the colonelcy of the 21st (Empress of India's) Lancers, transferring after amalgamation to the 17th/21st Lancers, a position he held until 1938.
+From February 1925 to 1932 he was also colonel of the Manchester Regiment, taking over from Major General Sir Willoughby Gwatkin.

 Later life

 After the war he was appointed as a member of the Royal Commission on the Coal Industry in 1925, a trustee of the Imperial War Graves Commission in 1926 and a governor of Wellington College.
 He became chairman of Vickers in 1926 and of Glyn's Bank in 1934.
 He was also chairman of several other banks and a director of a number of companies.
 He lived for some time in Dean's Place in Alfriston and later moved to Little Berkhamsted.

 He died in 1943 and was buried at Seal, near Sevenoaks, Kent.
-He had married Isabel Mary Mills, the daughter of Charles William Mills, 2nd Baron Hillingdon in Sevenoaks in 1892.
+He had married Isabel Mary Mills, the daughter of Charles Mills, 2nd Baron Hillingdon, in Sevenoaks in 1892.
 Their two sons, Oliver James Lawrence and Michael Charles Lawrence, were both killed in action during the First World War.